 Thrift and consignment stores

-A consignment store holds items that are for-sale-by owner.
+A consignment store holds items that are for sale by the owner.
 The operator gets a cut of the sale price.
 Like homes for sale by owner, these stores rarely offer bargains.
 It is where you can buy the best items you can use to spruce up your home!

 Tip: Goodwill Industries, in an effort to compete with online resellers, has started holding back the best merchandise to sell at its online auction site.
 That, in turn, has caused Goodwill’s in-store prices to hike so the bargains are now few and far between.